 Hazard communication.
 It may sound about as exciting as aquarium filtration, but it can save your fishies’—I mean your employees’—lives, as well as millions of dollars in regulatory and legal fees.

-Don’t let your people or your organization become statistics in 2020.
+Don’t let your people or your organization become statistics.
 It’s time to see whether your hazard communication protocols meet OSHA’s standards.

 We’ve developed a quick tool you can use to see how your program stacks up.
 When you’re finished, you’ll get a program grade based on your answers.